-Our vision for Melbourne’s North is based on existing identified priorities.
+Our vision for Melbourne’s north is based on identified priorities.

-We are able to draw on our combined resources, experience and local knowledge to take action and fast-track initiatives that are already being considered by federal and state governments and to identify projects that will support the future needs of our community.
+We are able to draw on our combined resources, experience and local knowledge to take action.
+Our goal is to fast-track initiatives being considered by federal and state governments and to identify projects that will support the future needs of our community.

 "We want our residents and future residents to aim high..."

 North and West Melbourne City Deal Plan 2020-2040

 Our vision for the North and West Melbourne City Deal Plan focuses on linking people with jobs, health and education.

 This will occur through investments that have the potential to unlock thousands of jobs and ensure a high level of social connectivity by: